Here is an example of Trail of Cthulhu combat, in which three plucky adventures confront a crypt-dwelling corpse-eater.

 The Keeper decides to spend 2 on a ghoul claw roll to finish off Tag.
 He rolls a 1 – making 3, a miss.
 He spends 0 on the next roll and gets another 1.
 He spends the final point on the bite, rolling a 6.
 As this is is second succesful bite attack, he does double damage.
 He rolls a 3, for the bite for a total of 6.
 Tag’s Health tumbles to -7.
 Tina opts not to make a Conciousness roll for Tag (which would require Health expenditure) and Tag falls into merciful oblivion.
 He is Seriously Wounded, and requires First Aid and hospitalisation if he survives.

 Annabelle opts to fire both pistols at the creature (a Pulp-only option).
 She spends a Firearms point to do this.
-She spends 3 points on the each roll (as they are simulataneous Andrea needs to decide before rolling both dice), and she rolls 6 and 6 doing 2 (3 halved and rounded up) points and 1 point of damage.
-The ghoul only had 3 points of Health, so it is down.
+She spends 3 points on the each roll (as they are simulataneous Andrea needs to decide before rolling both dice), and she rolls 6 and 6.
+She rolls 3 and 3 for damage, halved and rounded up in both cases makes 4 total damage.
+The ghoul had 4 points of Health, so it is down.

 Larry opt to spends two points of the Professor’s First Aid to stabilise Tag.
 If they can get him out of the crypt, Tag needs to spend a week in hospital recuperating.